 The pension obligation is determined according to actuarial principles on the basis of biometric probabilities as in the reference tables by Dr. Klaus Heubeck 2005 (RT 2005 G) using the Projected Unit Credit-Method.
 Future expected remuneration and pension increases are taken into account in calculating the obligation.
-Remuneration is currently adjusted depending on age by between 3% and 4% and pensions by 1.75%.
+Remuneration is currently adjusted depending on age by between 3% and 4% and pensions by 1.50%.
 The company specific fluctuation rate that is also taken into consideration for the calculation has been between 0% and 18%.
-The actuarial interest rate applicable to the pension obligation was 3.89%.
-This interest rate is based on the last-seven-year-average discount rate for an estimated remaining life of 15 years as determined and published by the German Federal Bank (Deutsche Bundesbank).
+The actuarial interest rate applicable to the pension obligation was 4.01%.
+This interest rate is based on the last-ten-year-average discount rate for an estimated remaining life of 15 years as determined and published by the German Federal Bank (Deutsche Bundesbank).
+In previous years the interest rate actuarial interest rate was based on the last seven year-average discount rate.